 An attention-getting Whale kite

-Eventually, I found a sneaky spot between 2 sets of marked parking areas and selected the 2-Skewer Delta to take down to the sand.
+Eventually, I found a sneaky spot between two sets of marked parking areas and selected the 2-Skewer Delta to take down to the sand.
 Yes, the flying was at a beach.
-Near Fort Glanville, south of the Semaphore jetty in Adelaide.
+It was near Fort Glanville, south of the Semaphore jetty in Adelaide.

 As you will see in all the photos, it was a brilliantly sun-lit day with hardly a cloud to be seen in the sky.

-A few photos were taken before letting up the small bright orange Delta on a 20 pound Dacron line.
-More on that a bit later...
+A few photos were taken before letting up the small bright-orange delta on a 20-pound Dacron line.
+There's more on that a bit later.

-Here's a few photos of the large kites, both sparred and inflatable.
-Click on an image below to see it much larger...
+Here are a few photos of the large kites, both sparred and inflatable.
+Click on an image below to see them much larger:

-Not sure what material the spars were made of, but the bright blue and white high-aspect-ratio Genki kite was both stable and efficient.
-An impressive rip-stop nylon wonder.
+I'm not sure what material the spars were made of, but the bright-blue-and-white high-aspect-ratio genki kite was both stable and efficient.
+An impressive ripstop-nylon wonder it was.
 Its owner had trimmed it to fly off to one side, to keep a safe distance from some of the other large kites flying at over 200 feet.
 Neat trick!

 Quite a number of people had brought their own kites.
-To 'try kite flying' being the main point of the event.
+To "try kite flying" was the main point of the event.

 A couple of bright butterfly kites were coping well with the steady breeze.
-Although the wind strength was creeping up with every passing half hour.
+However, the wind strength was creeping up with every passing half hour.
 A ship kite was gamely trying to stay airborne.
 Some of these fly much better than others!
-You could be forgiven for wondering how they fly at all...
+You could be forgiven for wondering how they fly at all.